veganaize/closure-compiler/A-word-about-the-type-Object.md

 function f(props) {}
 ```

-Record types tend to be verbose, and a typedef are often more practical:
+Record types tend to be verbose, and a typedef is often more practical:

 ```js
 /** @typedef {{required:string, optional:(string|undefined)}} */